Mongaup River: Course

-The Mongaup River originates as the East Mongaup River, between Harris and South Fallsburg.
-It officially takes on the name of Mongaup River after it goes under NY 17.
+The Mongaup River originates at the confluence of the East Mongaup River and the Middle Mongaup River between Harris and South Fallsburg.
+The East Mongaup River arises from Sunset Lake in Liberty, New York, and the Middle Mongaup arises from a pond near Aiden Road in Liberty.
+The river officially takes on the name of Mongaup River after it goes under NY 17 near Harris.
 Then, the river flows mostly southwest, with an occasional sharp curve, until it joins with the West Branch Mongaup River, where it then makes a sharp turn south, after it passes under NY 17B in Mongaup Valley, New York.
 About 3,100 feet from the bridge (952 meters), the river widens into the Swinging Bridge Reservoir.
 It continues through the Swinging Bridge Reservoir for 6.23 mi, until it reaches the Swinging Bridge Hydroelectric Dam.
 From there, it continues south as a small stream, until it flows under Forestburgh Road (County Route 43).
-From there, it one again widens into the Mongaup Falls Reservoir, which continues for 1.53 mi.
+From there, it once again widens into the Mongaup Falls Reservoir, which continues for 1.53 mi.
 Then, the river once again passes through a hydroelectric dam, and is reduced to a small stream again.
 After the dam, it travels east for a small segment, and then bends south again.
 After joining with Black Brook, it then continues further south as the Rio Reservoir, closely followed on the east side by Plank Road.
 The Rio Reservoir flows south for 4.06 mi, until it reaches the Rio Dam, another hydroelectric power station.
 The river continues south for about 0.9 mi, until it performs a turn in the southeast direction, only to then flow on westward for about 0.5 mi, and then bend south again, towards the Delaware River for 2.79 mi until it passes under NY 97 and beside the Mongaup River Trail, and flows into the Delaware River.

 Hydroelectric power

 The Mongaup River features three hydroelectric dams along its course, all owned by Eagle Creek Renewable Energy.
 The dams are located at the end of the Swinging Bridge, Mongaup Falls, and Rio Reservoirs.
 All three dams together produce about 60 million kilowatt hours of hydroelectric power, which goes to serve the citizens of New York.

+The dam operator collaborates with paddling clubs and advocacy groups to schedule recreational releases for whitewater paddling.